-- Consider your repayment ability & timelines: As under RBF, you will be paying a percentage of your future sales, your company’s growth can cover your debt easily.
+As under revenue based loans, you will be paying a percentage of your future sales, your company’s growth can cover your debt easily.
 If your gross profit is more than the debt payment, your loan repayment can be easily managed.

-- Look for warrants attached (if any): Some RBF financiers might ask for Warrants.
+Some RBF financiers might ask for Warrants.
 Warrants are the right to buy your company’s equity in the future at a price agreed today.
 For example, the revenue-based financier can ask for 2% stakes in your business at the current X price/share evaluation, diluting your ownership.
 Sometimes lenders also keep a “put option” with warrants; in such cases, you can buy back these shares from the lenders but at a hefty price in the future (again, not a good idea).
 In the long run, you want to keep as much equity as possible for better control of your business and future funding rounds.
-So make sure you choose an RBF partner like Velocity that doesn’t offer warrant-based funds.
-We believe in a transparent process of financing and hence facilitate revenue-based financing at a fixed fee without warrants, collaterals, personal guarantees, or equity.
+So make sure you choose a revenue based financing partner like Velocity that doesn’t offer warrant-based funds.
+We believe in a transparent process of financing and hence facilitate revenue-based financing at a fixed fee without equity.

-- Future options: Ensure that lending terms keep your future options open.
+Ensure that lending terms keep your future options open.
 As you evaluate your options, ask questions like, will you be able to get additional funding from them in the future?
 Are the pre-payment terms fair?
-Is there any hidden cost attached to the loan?
+Is there any hidden cost attached to the revenue based loan?

-- Choose the right financier: The relationship between an investor and borrower is long-term and sometimes complicated.
+The relationship between an investor and borrower is long-term and sometimes complicated.
 Trustworthy investors are a must.
-Look for your RBF partner’s fund balance and existing client base.
-Many times it would be difficult to understand their position from their websites, so you should ask around in your networks and give due weightage to recommendations from other D2C brand founders..
+Look for your revenue based financing partner’s fund balance and existing client base.
+Many times it would be difficult to understand their position from their websites, so you should ask around in your networks and give due weightage to recommendations from other D2C brand founders.